Donotalo/assignment-may21/README.md

 # assignment-may21
 ## Disclaimer
 I've decades of exerience in C & C++, have 10 months worth of experience in Node.js.
 My experience in Node is writing a server using ExpressJS.
 This assignment is different.
 For this assignment I have to learn how to write a __CLI application in Node__, how to write __C++ addon for Node__ and how __Node-API works__ at the basic level.
 So I went through a lot of tutorials and how to guides.
-Finally I was able to make everything working, by modifying a hello world project for Node-API, but due to lack of experience in this area and due to the time limitation I feel like the assignment isn't professional.
+Finally I was able to make everything working, by modifying a hello world project for Node-API, but due to lack of experience in this area and due to the time limitation I feel like the submission isn't professional.

 I've spent 5-6 hours for going through tutorial and ~5 hours for coding.
 The assignment is done on Windows 10 in Node.js v16.1.0.